nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/1-StorageFundamentalsForDBAs.md

 #### <i>A Course from the Pure Storage Field Solution Architecture team</i>

-## Module 1 - Storage fundamentals for DBAs
+# Module 1 - Storage fundamentals for DBAs

+TODO ADD TEXT DESCRIBING LAB

 # 1.1 - Logging into the lab